muut/riotjs-admin/doc/modular.md

 1. HTML is not inherently meant to describe logic

-1. Template loops are unnecessary on realtime applications where the iteratable lists change over time
+1. Template loops are unnecessary on realtime applications where the iteratable lists change over time.
+This must be the hardest challenge for the current template languages.

 1. Logic inside HTML is hard or impossible to test